mozilla-services/frenchies-pubkeys/README.md

 ## How to use

-Only use the pubkeys verified with the frenchies public key.
+Only use the pubkeys verified with the storage team public key.

     $ gpg --verify rhubscher.sig rhubscher.pub